Municipal Consent to Move or Install Utilities

 - Above or below-ground structures that may be affected by the work

 Review and Approval

 York Region reviews applications as quickly as possible.
-Please make sure that your application is complete.
-Incomplete applications will be sent back.
+Please make sure the application is complete.
+Incomplete applications will be returned for completion.

 Email inquiries to: @email